unparalleled-js/docs-1/features/callable-recipes/call-recipe-action.md

 ### Output fields

-Since this action does not wait for a response, there will not be any **Reply** outputs fields.
+Since this action does not wait for a response, there will not be any **Reply** output fields.

 | Output fields | Description                                           |
 | ------------- | ----------------------------------------------------- |